airbytehq/terraform-provider-airbyte/README.md

 ### Contributions

 While we value open-source contributions to this SDK, this library is generated programmatically.
-Feel free to open a PR or a Github issue as a proof of concept and we'll do our best to include it in a future release !
+Feel free to open a PR or a Github issue as a proof of concept and we'll do our best to include it in a future release!

 ### Provider Created by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)